zodi4cx/clipman/README.md

 # clipman

-Yet another simple keyboard manager, written in Rust.
+Yet another simple keyboard manager.
 It is meant to be used with an X dameon such as [sxhkd](https://github.com/baskerville/sxhkd) for quick binding of clipboard values to hotkeys.

 ## Installation